blazjerman/custom-8bit-cpu/README.md

 This project is dedicated to building an 8-bit custom processor using discrete transistors.
 It draws inspiration from Ben Eater, who created an 8-bit CPU (https://eater.net/8bit).
 The main highlight of this processor is that all operations are executed in a single cycle, enabling a very simple control logic.
 The processor itself is 8-bit and can access a 16-bit RAM and an 8-bit stack memory that is separate from the RAM.
 Additionally, it consists of two registers, a simple ALU (Arithmetic Logic Unit), control logic, and other essential components.
 In the "schematic" folder, you can find the connections of various CPU parts, including a "High-level overview."

 The concept of a transistor-based processor: The idea is to design the entire CPU using transistors, although accomplishing this solely with transistors is nearly impossible.
 As a result, the decision was made to implement everything using transistors except for the RAM and stack pointer.
-Of course, in addition to transistors, other basic components will be utilized.RAM and the stack can be emulated with microcontrollers.
+Of course, in addition to transistors, other basic components will be utilized.
+RAM and the stack can be emulated with microcontrollers.

 In the "cpu emulation" folder, an assembler is provided along with an emulator that showcases the functionality of the processor.
 I created this to understand the CPU's capabilities in simulation.
 The emulator includes a 16x16 8-bit RGB screen.
 More information about using the assembler can be found below.